smiletrl/golang_escape/pkg/example3/README.md

 ## Example Description

-This is an example of variable escaping to heap without escape analysis explicitly saying so.
+This is an example of variable being allocated to heap without escape analysis explicitly saying so.

 Run escape analysis command: